Well, Fox News has got a story they're running right now that the majority of Americans still oppose Obamacare, and that's not going to change.

 It's what Michael Moore and Code Pink and the rest are supposed to ignore.

-The real meat is after the word but this should be a wake-up call for the rocket government, meaning they're on their own.
+This should be a wake-up call for the Iraqi government, meaning they're on their own.

-These things are not easy for me to say, uh, folks, but I'm not here to come up short.
+These things are not easy for me to say, folks, but I'm not here to come up short.

-And it's to me inescapable.
+And it's, to me, inescapable.

 Just look at the Democrats' behavior while the Iraq war was ongoing.